Click here to visit our sponsor TTE 2010 Spain GP Tickets

 Biography

-When, on January 19, Jordan announced that German youngster Timo Glock was to test the EJ13 at Barcelona the following day, the were widespread cries of "who?"
+When, on 19 January 2004, Jordan announced that German youngster Timo Glock was to test the EJ13 at Barcelona the following day, there were widespread cries of "who?"

 Although the German had finished joint fifth in the Formula 3 Euro Series, little else was known about him.